 NHTSA Reviews Petition Against Toyota

 Driving a Toyota Hybrid is environmentally friendly and should be just as safe as operating any other motor vehicle.
-Unfortunately, for many years and models, this is not the case.
+Unfortunately, for many years this has not been the case.
 According to a safety petition filed on September 19, 2019, by the president of Claremont Toyota and Capistrano Toyota in Southern California, many of Toyota’s vehicles, some of which were on the road as early as 2010, are equipped with faulty brake systems.

 Since 2010, in fact, the National Highway Traffic Safety Administration (NTHSA) has received 115 complaints that may be related to brake failures in Toyota Hybrids.
 At least 60 of these complaints involved collisions.